liam-m/TweetArchiveLogger/README.md

 Python script which turns a Tweet Archive into a single, nicely-formatted Markdown file.
 Allows some (basic) custom formatting options.

+At the moment, the output file contains the tweets in reverse chronological order, that is, the newest tweet at the top.

 ## Usage

 ### 1. Download your tweet archive